iGEM 2022 - Colourectal - We are battling colorectal cancer

 Bas, Sonia, Arthur, Menno, Sarah, Max, Lucia, Josia, Marte, Ally & Koen

 Thank you for your contribution!
 You will receive a copy of our selfmade cookbook.
-This cookbook is made in collaboration with the Balance Buddy foundation and exists of affordable and easy to cook meals that help to prevent colorectal cancer.22 donors
+This cookbook is made in collaboration with the Balance Buddy foundation and exists of affordable and easy to cook meals that help to prevent colorectal cancer.22 Spender

 Merch total package

 Thank you for your contribution!
-To promote our project we have created in our opinion a super nice sweater and T-shirt. with this nice contribution you will receive the total "colourectal" merch package!1 donor
+To promote our project we have created in our opinion a super nice sweater and T-shirt. with this nice contribution you will receive the total "colourectal" merch package!1 Spender

 Thank you for the contribution!
 You will receive our " largt goodybag"!
 This wil contain the keychain, the cookbook, stickers with our logo and the "Colourectal" T-shirt and Sweater!
-All packaged in a nice bag!1 donor
+All packaged in a nice bag!1 Spender

 The full goodybag and logo on crowdfunding site